-mortgage guarantee scheme
+The mortgage guarantee scheme

 The scheme follows on from the successful 2013 Help to Buy: Mortgage Guarantee Scheme, which helped to restore the low deposit mortgage market after the financial crisis, giving those who could afford mortgage repayments but not the larger deposits the chance to buy a new or bigger home.

-From scheme launch, you can access more information on how to apply for a 5% deposit mortgage by contacting a mortgage broker or lender participating under the scheme.
+You can access more information on how to apply for a 5% deposit mortgage by contacting a mortgage broker or lender participating under the scheme.

 As an indirect effect of the COVID-19 pandemic, reduced availability of 95% Loan-To-Value mortgage products has left some credit-worthy households unable to access home ownership.